25 May A 24 Layover in Puerto Rico

-Start your day in Isla Verde, Carolina PR.
-Grab a refreshing juice and a bite to eat at Playa Papaya Bistro and Juice Bar, then make your way over to the beach for some morning meditation and sun salutations.
-Connect with nature, relax, and unwind, because you’re going to have a long day ahead of you.
+Start your day in Isla Verde, Carolina PR with morning meditation and sun salutations on the beach.
+Take a moment to connect with nature, relax, and unwind because you’re going to have a long day ahead of you.

 Call an Uber or grab a taxi and head over to Old San Juan.
 There’s so much to do and see here.

-Check out Castillo De San Cristobal, the largest fortification built by Spain in the New World.
+Check out the largest fortification built by Spain in the New World.

-Hungry yet?
 Grab a bite at one the many great restaurants in Old San Juan.
-Try Palmas, or try some of the other local favorites like The Jibarito, Verde Mesa, Cafe Puerto Rico, Cafe El Punto, & Punto De Vista Rooftop.
+Try Palmas, or try some of the other local favorites like The Jibarito, Verde Mesa, Cafe Puerto Rico, Cafe El Punto, &Punto De Vista Rooftop.

-Visit Castillo El Morro on the northeast side of Old San Juan.
+Castillo El Morrow is located on the northeast side of Old San Juan.
 The fortification, named after King Philip II, that was designed to defend the San Juan Bay against seaborne enemies.

 Grab a bite and drink at Barrachina, the place where the Pina Colada was created.

-Take a stroll over to Paseo de la Princesa were you will find an artisan market filled with handmade art, crafts, and jewelry.
+Walk over to Paseo de la Princesa where you will find an artisan market filled with handmade art, crafts, and jewelry.
 As you stroll, take in the views of the city.
-Be sure to check out Princess Park as you make your way back toward the ports.